An intuitive way to understand the Gospel

 The first humans - biological beings carrying this image - chose autonomy.
 They decided to define morality, wisdom, and reality on their own terms.

-Like a child grabbing the steering wheel from a seasoned driver, it was doomed from the moment it began.
+Like a child confidently grabbing the steering wheel from a seasoned driver, with a different destination in mind, it was doomed from the moment it began.

 We didn’t just break rules.